 There have not been significant changes regarding R&D incentives.
-However, to boost R&D activity, the Government is planning to increase the budget for the Ministry of Science, Technology and Productive Innovation for 2017 (still subject to approval by the Congress).
+However, to boost R&D activity, the Government has increased the budget for the Ministry of Science, Technology and Productive Innovation for 2018.
 Future developments in this area should be monitored.

-Tax policy in Argentina in relation to business incentives is currently not very extensive.
+Tax policy in Argentina in relation to business incentives is not very extensive.